SteinOv/SimpleBluetoothLeTerminal/README.md

 the service will try to reconnect for a configurable amount of time. <br>
 Keep in mind that the external intents can be sent by any app, which may be a security risk.
 I made this mainly with a personal Arduino project in mind and this is my first time coding in Android, so there may be some bugs/imperfections.
-If you spot any, please let me know.
+If you spot any, feel free to create a PR.

 ### Known bugs
 - Service crashes when sending another connect command while it is trying to establish a connection or trying to reconnect.